brannow/docker-boilerplate/README.md

 ## Commands

-install-project.sh [PROJECT_NAME] [COMMAND]"
+install-project.sh [PROJECT_NAME] [COMMAND]

-PROJECT_NAME: is the name of the project folder under $1"
+PROJECT_NAME: is the name of the project folder under $1
-COMMAND: all docker-compose commands are supported" for more information exec 'docker-compose help'"
+COMMAND: all docker-compose commands are supported for more information exec 'docker-compose help'

 ```install```
 execute the docker-install.sh script in the container